419-833-1308 firstname.lastname@example.org 501 C3 non Profit Charity

-Kathleen Warrington Team Thunder Coordinator/Lucky Rider Volunteer Kathleen is a retired school teacher, joined the Serenity Farm Team in 2005.
-With training over the years, she became a barn buddy, side walker, horse handler and team captain in the Therapeutic Riding Program.
+Kathleen Warrington Team Thunder Coordinator/Lucky Rider Volunteer Kathleen is a retired school teacher.
+She joined the Serenity Farm Team in 2005.
+Over the years, she became a barn buddy, side walker, horse handler and team captain in the Therapeutic Riding Program.
 As the Team Thunder Coordinator she organizes visits to many establishments such as care centers, senior centers, special needs classrooms, hospice, libraries, and others.
-Kathleen is also involved in fund raising and EAL Sessions.
+Kathleen is also involved in fundraising and EAL Sessions.

 Pam Hoch Graphic Designer/ Therapeutic Riding Volunteer When I was growing up, I honed my artistic skills by drawing horses.
 So, it is no wonder that I am a graphic designer by profession and spend my weekends with horses for fun.
 Serenity Farm is a place where I can nurture both my passions.
 Since 2009, I have been happy to share my skills to help Serenity Farm Equestrian Center project an image that is consistent with the quality of their programs and the friendly professionalism of their volunteers and staff.
 There's always something going on at the farm and good communication keeps everyone informed.

 In addition to graphic and web support, I am a horse handler for Therapeutic Riding.
 I have audited or participated in the Jesse Peters Clinic since 2015.
 The wealth of knowledge Jesse shares with us helps all of the horse handlers refine our skills.
 Clear and consistent communication with the horses makes them happier and our clients happier and safer!